-The most common pattern in burnout is over-functioning.
 High-performing individuals do not burn out because they are doing too much.
 They burn out because their system has adapted to carry too much for too long.

 Burnout is not weakness.
 It is a biological signal.

+Most burnout solutions focus on productivity, mindset, or behavior change.
+This work starts somewhere else.
 Burnout carries information about how individuals and systems are functioning.
-When burnout is understood, we stop blaming people and start addressing what needs to change.
+When burnout is understood accurately, we stop blaming individuals and begin addressing the conditions that created it.

 Erica Cuni, LMFT